Volume 73, Issue 3

 On May 14, hundreds of cyclists from around the world attempted the 102.7 mile Assault on Mt.
 Mitchell and its sister ride, the 74.2 mile Assault on Mt.
 Marion.

 Prisma Health was a presenting sponsor of this event.
 A portion of proceeds supports the HUB Cycle Program in Spartanburg, which provides re-purposed and donated bikes to people of all ages for recreation, exercise and transportation.

 Cancer Survivors Park Opens

 The Cancer Survivors Park officially opened June 3—Cancer Survivors Day.
-The park, located along the GHS Swamp Rabbit Trail between Falls Park and Cleveland Park in Greenville, serves as a respite for people seeking healing, community and education.
-GHS is one of the park’s major sponsors.
+The park, located along the Prisma Health Swamp Rabbit Trail between Falls Park and Cleveland Park in Greenville, serves as a respite for people seeking healing, community and education.
+Prisma Health is one of the park’s major sponsors.

 Meredith McGinnis, Editor

 Connect with us.
 Learn what’s going on at Prisma Health.

 Access The View on the Employee Access page at ghs.org